axiomes/Doctrine-ODM-Zend-Framework-integration/README.markdown

 ## Features
 ### What it does

-- Uses a fully configurable Zend_Application resource plugin
+- Provides Doctrine's ODM via a fully configurable Zend_Application resource plugin
-- Uses Zend Framework autoloader instead of Doctrine's
+- Provides a Zend_Auth adapter
+- Provides a Zend_Paginator adapter
-- Caching via a Zend Cache Core extension instead of Doctrine's cache, you can use your usual backends
+- Caching via a Zend Cache Core instead of Doctrine's cache, you can use your usual backends
-- You can use a cache defined in Zend App's CacheManager resource plugin
+- You can define caching in Zend App's CacheManager resource plugin
-- Works with models dispatched in modules (if you use the Annotation driver for mapping description)
+- Works with models dispatched in modules

 ### What it doesn't (yet)